jhu-information-security-institute/NwSec/applications/emailsvr/README.md

     * Specify a setup password and copy the generated hash into the value for the setup_password variable in `/etc/postfixadmin/config.inc.php`
     * Then, login with the setup password to create a superadmin account `postfixadmin@netsec-docker.isi.jhu.edu` and specify its password
 1. Use that superadmin account to log in to `http://email.netsec-docker.isi.jhu.edu/postfixadmin/login.php`
     * Create a new `netsec-docker.isi.jhu.edu` domain
+        * Domain List -> New Domain
     * Create new email accounts in the `netsec-docker.isi.jhu.edu` domain
+        * Virtual List -> Add Mailbox
         * Note, you will need to create an email account for superadmin user
-1. Use Mozilla Thunderbird for a mail client from the VM or another container to access email
+1. Use Mozilla Thunderbird for a mail client from the VM or another container (recommended to use attack container in the Kali VM) to access email

 ## Server (on RPI4B)
 1. Set your hostname: `$ sudo hostnamectl set-hostname your-fqdn`